thomascortebeeck-novel/dec-group4-1/README.md

 Example:

-> The objective of our project is to provide analytical datasets from our Orders API and Customers database.
+> The objective of our project is to provide analytical datasets from Spotify API on artists metrics.

 ## Consumers

 What users would find your data useful?
 How do they want to access the data?
+Artists who want to followup on their audience and content.

 Example: